Securing VMs with Workload Identity Federation: A Comprehensive Guide

 Introduction to Workload Identities and VMs

 Workload identities are unique identifiers assigned to software workloads, such as applications, services, scripts, or containers.
 Microsoft defines them as the "identities granted to apps or services that need to access and communicate with other services."
-These identities enable workloads to authenticate and access resources securely.
+These identities allow workloads to authenticate and access resources securely.

 1. Identity Provisioning: Assign a unique workload identity to each VM.